wizelineacademy/sre-bootcamp/README.md

 ---
 ## Technical Challenge Part 2 - Practical Applications

-For the second part of the challenge, we would like you to fork **[this](https://github.com/wizelineacademy/sre-bootcamp-tht)** repository.
+For the second part of the challenge, we would like you to fork **[this](https://github.com/wizelineacademy/sre-bootcamp)** repository.
 This will help us get an understanding of your operational skills, no matter which technology stack is used.

 ### Important notes:
 - We expect this part of the challenge to take around **6 hours** to complete.
 - There is no specific time limitations, so you can go at your own pace, **but please make sure to submit it within three days of registration!**
-- Once you have completed this part of the challenge, please send an email to **sre-bootcamp@wizeline.com** with your forked repository.
+- Once you have completed this part of the challenge, please fill out the **Google Form** that is mentioned at the bottom of this page with your forked repository.

 ### Overview